aerys/gpm/README.md

 That's why you should use [git-lfs](https://git-lfs.github.com/) for your GPM repositories.

-Thanks to [git-lfs](https://git-lfs.github.com/), GPM will download the an actual binary package only when it is are actually required.
+Thanks to [git-lfs](https://git-lfs.github.com/), GPM will download the a actual binary package only when it is required.